Tony Weller: Marriage and after

 Later in the novel, Tony Weller marries Susan, a large and comfortable woman, who is the landlady of The Marquis of Granby public house in Dorking in Surrey.
 She is under the baleful influence of the Reverend Stiggins, the red-nosed, alcoholic and hypocritical Nonconformist minister at the local United Grand Junction, Ebenezer Temperance Association.
 Stiggins is inadvertently the cause of death of the second Mrs Weller when she is forced to sit for hours on the grass in the rain while he sermonized for hours, causing her to catch a heavy cold.
 After her death the greedy Stiggins arrived at the door of the inn, confidently expecting a bequest in her will.
 Such is Tony Weller's outrage that he roughly manhandles Stiggins and 'baptises' him by dunking him in the horse trough outside the inn.

-In Chapter LIV of Pickwick, Tony Weller discovers that his late wife, Susan's, will leaves £200 pounds to Sam Weller and the rest, about £1,100, to himself.
+In Chapter LIV of Pickwick, Tony Weller discovers that his late wife, Susan's, will leaves £200 to Sam Weller and the rest, about £1,100, to himself.
 Having discovered the will he nearly burns it, believing the bequest is automatically his.
 The roles reverse when the more astute and worldly Sam becomes a father-figure to Tony Weller as he guides him through the probate process.
 On receiving his inheritance, the child-like Tony Weller asks Mr Pickwick to invest it for him, forcing his pocketbook or wallet containing the large sum of cash on the reluctant Pickwick to be looked after on his behalf.
 Sam Weller says to Pickwick:

 "This here money," said Sam, with a little hesitation, "he’s anxious to put someveres, vere he knows it’ll be safe, and I’m wery anxious too, for if he keeps it, he’ll go a-lendin’ it to somebody, or inwestin’ property in horses, or droppin’ his pocket-book down an airy, or makin’ a Egyptian mummy of his-self in some vay or another."

 "Wery good, Samivel," observed Mr. Weller, in as complacent a manner as if Sam had been passing the highest eulogiums on his prudence and foresight.
 "Wery good."